How to develop a clear marketing brief that unlocks insight and gets to the heart of the marketing challenge

 One of the best ways to find them?
 Start with something that seems obvious and keep asking ‘Why?’ and ‘What if?’” - Mark Pollard, Lead Strategist at The Mighty Jungle

-There are four main areas that make up a marketing problem, which either on their own, or in combination with one another, can be the source of a potential insight:
+Four main areas make up a marketing problem, which either on their own or in combination with one another, can be the source of a potential insight:

 Some examples of really unique insights that underpinned some very successful brand campaigns include: